ryanfb/docker_3d-photo-inpainting/README.md

 **NOTE:**

+You'll need CUDA 10.1 or greater for this container to work.

-You'll likely need to wrap your script invocation in xvfb-run, e.g.:
+You'll also likely need to wrap your script invocation in xvfb-run, e.g.:

     xvfb-run python main.py --config argument.yml